ikhera/Final-Project-GIS-3/README.md

 ### My data was sourced from the Chicago Data Portal, and spans the years 2008-2012.
 It is linked [here](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Languages-spoken-in-Chicago-2008-2012/a2fk-ec6q).

 ### The map displays some fascinating geographic language trends.
 Chinese is spoken predominantly The Loop, Near South Side, Armour Square, Douglas, Bridgeport and Hyde Park.
 Polish is predominant on the far Northwest side of the city, in areas like Jefferson Park and O'Hare.
 African Languages - which are not classified more specifically than that - are predominant in Avalon Park and Burnside.
 Spanish is predominant across most community areas.

+### Once I had identified the spatial distribution of language, I started to incorporate the narrative aspect of this project.

 ## Research Question 2: What historical and immigration trends contributed to the presence of a language within a community area?